cabal-club/cable/wire.md

 1. `𝑄ᵢ.type ∋ linkableTypes`
 2. `𝑃.channel == 𝑄ᵢ.channel`
 3. There exists no known post 𝑅 such that `BLAKE2b(𝑄ᵢ) ∋ 𝑅.links` (i.e. that 𝑄ᵢ is a head)

+#### 5.1.3 Causal Sorting
+Causal sorting is the act of sorting a set of posts in ascending order.

+At a high level, the highest priority for sorting is the existance of a chain of links between two posts such that one post must have happened before the other.
+Failing that, timestamp is used to determine order.
+Finally, failing that, the hexadecimal encoding of the post hashes are compared.

+Let `hash(P)` be the string representing the hexadecimal encoding of the hash of post P.

+Let the `>` and `<` binary operators, when used to compare two strings, refer to a lexicographic comparison of the two strings, in ascending order.

+The comparison of two posts, Q and P, happens in a series of comparisons:

+1. If `hasChain(Q, P)` is true, then `Q > P`.
+Otherwise, continue.

+2. If `hasChain(P, Q)` is true, then `P > Q`.
+Otherwise, continue.

+3. If `Q.timestamp > P.timestamp`, then `P > Q`.
+Otherwise, continue.

+4. If `Q.timestamp == P.timestamp` and `hash(Q) > hash(P)`, then `Q > P`.
+Otherwise, continue.

+5. `P > Q`.

 ### 5.2 Requests & Responses
 Requests and responses are the two types of messages in the Cable Wire